 There are some people, however, that qualify for both eyelid and eyebrow lift surgery.
 Most often, a patient would undergo a brow lift with upper eyelid surgery.
 A perfect example of this situation is when the candidate has pronounced eyelid hooding because of excess skin on the upper lid and sagging brows.
 Candidates that qualify for both procedures often have tired-looking eyes and an angry appearance that’s caused by drooping eyebrows.

 Undergoing these procedures offer both practical and aesthetic benefits, however, it’s important to not have the surgery if you are simply looking to change the appearance of your eyes.
-If you have sagging lids, a puffy eye area or notably sagging brows, consult our expert team at Artiste Plastic Surgery for the best treatments.
+If you have sagging lids, a puffy eye area or notably sagging brows, consult our team at Artiste Plastic Surgery for the options.
 We offer both eyelid and brow lift surgery in Sydney and can recommend the ideal solution for your concerns.
 Schedule an appointment today.